-• Estimates of exposure to the highest levels of chemicals and radioactive materials detected in surface water and sediment after closure of the mine were below respective harmful effect levels identified in toxicological literature.

-- To reach this conclusion, we assumed that people spend, on average, two hours a day swimming or wading in surface water downstream from the site.
+- Estimates of exposure to the highest levels of chemicals and radioactive materials detected in limited sampling of surface water and sediment after closure of the mine were below respective harmful health effect levels identified in toxicological literature. - To reach this conclusion, we assumed that people spend, on average, two hours a day swimming or wading in surface water downstream from the site.
+Based on discussions with the community and Pueblo staff in March 2018, people spend far less time than this in the surface water downstream from the site.
 We did not evaluate other possible uses of surface water, such as for drinking, because people in the area are on a public water supply. - Not enough data exist on downstream surface water or sediment while the mine was operating to allow us to estimate past exposures.